HarshRimza/TMWebServicesFramework/README.md

 ```
 So, you can get access to the special objects whenever you want them in your mapped methods.

-> Note : Don't forget to include the 'your-project-name\WEB-INF\lib' folder to include in your classpath while compiling your '.java' file.
+> Note : Don't forget to include the 'your-project-name\WEB-INF\lib' folder in your classpath while compiling your '.java' file.